TalusBio/cookiecutter-data-science/docs/tips.md

 # OPTIONAL: always reload modules so that as you change code in src, it gets loaded
 %autoreload 2

+# Import your functions and classes from 'src'
 from src.data import make_dataset
 ```